cole007/prayerCorner/readme.md

 # TO DO:

-- move controllers into services
+- move controllers into `PrayerCornerService.php`
+- move event code out of `PrayerCornerPlugin.php`
+- update sectionId in `PrayerCornerPlugin.php`